20 Hockey Scholarships and Grants Most Families Don't Know About

 - Learn more: nhl.com/community/hockey-is-for-everyone

-If there's an NHL team near you, there's almost certainly a subsidized youth hockey program funded through this initiative.
+If an NHL team operates near you, a subsidized youth hockey program is likely available through this initiative.

 National Programs (Canada)